crf8472/libarcstk/BUILD.md

 	$ cmake --build build --target libarcstk_target-deps

 to generate a dependency graph in PNG format that shows the dependencies between custom targets.
+After building the target, the dependency graph is generated as ``build/graphviz/libarcstk_targets.png``.

 GraphViz with dot is required to generate the dependency graph for CMake custom targets.
-After building the target, the dependency graph is generated as ``build/graphviz/libarcstk_targets.png``.

-## Build on Windows
+## Build on other platforms

+### Windows

 The default release-building process on Windows with mingw is possible if the mandatory buildtime dependencies are available.
+The tests run successful thereafter.
+No further work has been done on that.

+### MacOS

+The default release-building process on MacOS 15 (arm64) with clang++ 17 is possible if the mandatory buildtime dependencies are available.
 The tests run successful thereafter.
 No further work has been done on that.

 [1]: https://include-what-you-use.org/